 One day, my wife Hope was a hard working home school mom without a personal goal.
+Becoming a bikini mom was the furthest thing from her mind.

 Ninety days later, she was standing on stage in front of 3000 screaming fans.
 Cameras were flashing as she beamed with pride, a first place National Physique Committee (NPC) trophy and champion sword by her side.